-We formalize the narrative of bond investor learning by assuming that rational Bayesian investors use incoming cost releases with past realized surpluses and bond prices to revise their beliefs about the persistent components of the aggregate surplus policy, government discount rates, and future debt in a present value framework.
+Given the persistence of the policy drift away from the fiscal discipline of the 1990s, bond investors gradually revised their beliefs about the loosening stance of policy with incoming cost releases.
+We posit that cost releases revealing the fiscal stance drive the Treasury value responses.
+In our model, rational Bayesian investors use incoming cost releases with past realized surpluses and bond prices to revise their beliefs about the persistent components of the aggregate surplus policy, government discount rates, and future debt in a present value framework.
 The model operates on a monthly frequency to align with the aggregate realized surplus data sampled at the highest frequency available.
 If investors observe an increasing frequency of large negative proposals, this could reveal policymakers' willingness to run persistent deficits.
 Absent long-run expectations of Ricardian policy to offset these persistent deficits in the future, bond investors would lower Treasury valuations.

 We find that the large negative cost releases generate significant parameter revisions in the learning model, leading to a gradual increase in the investor's estimates of the persistence and declining unconditional mean governing the surplus processes over a 10-year horizon, capturing how the investor updated their beliefs about the deepening deficits unfolding throughout our sample.
-The parameter revisions help explain the negative systematic Treasury value changes on days with large negative cost releases.
-The model also explains why small cost releases and large positive cost releases do not generate significant bond price responses since they are less helpful for the investor to learn about and predict the trend component in surpluses.
+The parameter revisions about the aggregate surplus process help explain the negative systematic Treasury value changes on days